StrangerealIntel/CyberThreatIntel/North Korea/APT/Kimsuky/2020-03-20/Analysis.md

 End Sub
 ```

-<h6>Firstly,this declare the imports, interesting to note that use posixpath package for get an universal path ( with "/") for easily manage theirs paths.  </h6>
+<h6>Firstly,this declares the imports, interesting to note that use posixpath package for getting a universal path (with "/") for easily manage theirs paths.</h6>

 ```python
 import os;
 import posixpath;
 import urllib2;
 ```
-<h6> Once this done, this create the path, enforce to remove the current maldoc and write it again (force but don't check their existence on the disk) for the persistence. </h6>
+<h6> Once this done, this create the path, enforce to remove the current maldoc and write it again (force but don't check their existence on the disk) for the persistence.</h6>

 ```python
 home_dir = posixpath.expandvars("$HOME");